NicolaBernini/Brainteaser1/math/statistics/point_distrib_dist1.md

 Q3) What kind of distance measeure can be defined to perform this estimation, under the assumption of "spherical distribution" ?

-Why is this assumption ?
+Why is this assumption important ?

 Q4) Provide an example of a case where this assumption does not hold ?